eX-Mech/kthlatex/README.md

 # kthlatex
-This is a collection of style files and templates that implement the graphic profile used at KTH Royal Institute of Technology, Stockholm, Sweden
+This will be a collection of style files and templates that implement the graphic profile used at KTH Royal Institute of Technology, Stockholm, Sweden

 The package will contain style and template files for:
 * Masters theses